Virtualization-projects/panamax-ui-wiki/Clearing-Your-GitHub-Access-Token.md

     core@panamax-vm ~ $ sudo nsenter --target 1514 --mount --uts --ipc --net --pid

 4) You should now be at a prompt inside the PMX_API container.
-Change to the directory for the 'panamax_api' Rails application:
+Change to the directory hosting the 'panamax_api' Rails application:

     root@cede0c97eb44:/# cd /usr/src/app